cnslab-network-security/homework1/task1/README.md

 1. Run `python3 echo_server.py` in one terminal.
 3. Run `python3 echo_client.py` in another terminal.
-4. Type any string you want to send to server from the client-side.
+4. Type any string you want to send to server from the client.
-5. Check that the string is printed out from the server-side correctly.
+5. Check that the string is printed out from the server correctly.